-The 2018 series of the dating reality TV programme Love Island recently ended.
-The show which is in its 4th season involves a group of contestants, who in order to remain on the show and win £50,000, are forced to ‘pair up’ with another contestant.
+The 2021 series of the dating reality TV programme Love Island has recently begun.
+The show is now in its 7th season and involves a group of contestants, who in order to remain on the show and win £50,000, are forced to ‘pair up’ with another contestant.
 The show begins with the contestants coupling up based on first impressions, ‘but over the duration of the series they are forced to “re-couple” where they can choose to remain in their current couple or swap’ .
-Viewing figures of the ITV2 show rose to over 3 million and outside of the World Cup matches had the largest 16-34 audiences on TV this year .
-What can we learn from this huge popularity?
+Viewing figures of this year’s launch episode peaked at 3.3 million (and averaged 1 million), and amongst the 16-34 audience demographic this ITV2 show is the most-watched digital channel programme of the year so far .
+What can we learn from its huge popularity?

 We are designed to be in relationships